You have no items in your shopping cart.

 Superficially Porous Particle (SPP) / Solid-core Packed HPLC Columns

-These columns feature a unique particle technology compared to the typical fully porous particle (FPP) based columns.
-They were introduced and are an alternative to achieve increased column efficiencies without the expense of higher backpressures.
-The particle architecture comprises of an inner non-porous/impermeable central core that is surrounded by a superficially porous layer.
 The design of SPP has been shown to reduce the resistance to mass transfer contribution, and to minimize peak broadening/dispersion with its relatively shorter diffusion path length compared to FPP (the FPP central core can be penetrated and provides inefficient zones of dispersion).
 This shorter diffusion path results in less longitudinal dispersion of solutes, resulting in narrower peaks and improved separation efficiency.
 While the impermeable core is directly related to reducing the backpressure at higher flowrates/velocities reactive to FPP of the same size.

-Recommended SPP / Solid-core HPLC Column:
+Recommended SPP / Solid-core Packed HPLC Columns

-Column Features USP Code Particle Size
+HPLC Column Features USP Code Particle Size

 (µm)